 Text-dependent Questions: Samples and Resources

-The increased rigor in the 2010 English Standards of Learning (SOL) requires students to answer text-dependent questions.
-Students are required to determine the meaning of complex texts and make logical inferences.
+The increased rigor in the 2017 English Standards of Learning (SOL) requires students to answer text-dependent questions.
+Students must determine the meaning of complex texts and make logical inferences.
 Text-dependent questions do not ask students about their prior experience or feelings on a subject, but rather rely on explicit or implied information from the text.
 Students are expected to speak and write using evidence presented in texts, and to present analyses based on credible information that is based in the text or research-based.

 Sample Text-Dependent Questions Using Paired Passages